VeerajKute/Beam/README.md

 - Python 3.8 or higher
 - pip (Python package installer)
-- Both devices must be on the same Wi-Fi network or hotspot
+- All devices on the same Wi-Fi network or hotspot

 ### Install from Source